Achourya: Difference from aparigraha

 Asteya and aparigraha are two of several important virtues in Hinduism and Jainism.
 They both involve interaction between a person and material world, either as property, fame or ideas; yet asteya and aparigraha are different concepts.
 Asteya is the virtue of non-stealing and not wanting to appropriate, or take by force or deceit or exploitation, by deeds or words or thoughts, what is owned by and belongs to someone else.
 Aparigraha, in contrast, is the virtue of non-possessiveness and non-clinging to one's own property, non-accepting of any gifts or particularly improper gifts offered by others, and of non-avarice/non-craving in the motivation of one's deeds, words, and thoughts.

 Aparigraha means non-covetousness.
 Graham is where one stands.
 Pari is the limit.
 When one crosses the limit of one's graha, even by intention it's covetousness, not a virtue.
 It's misappropriation or manipulation.
 This principle applies not only to physical property, but also to intellectual property.
-Crossing one's limit, craving for something or someone rightfully belonging to others even by thoughts or intentions is a sin. “...whosever looketh on a woman to lust after her hath committed adultery with her already in his heart”.
+Crossing one's limit, craving for something or someone rightfully belonging to others even by thoughts or intentions is a sin.